exercism/jq/concepts/numbers/about.md

 ## Numbers and numeric operators

-All numbers, whether integers or otherwise, are represented as C `double` type: IEEE754 double precision floating point numbers.
+All numbers, whether integers or otherwise, are IEEE754 double precision floating point numbers.
+The implementation of `jq` uses the C `double` type.
 This limits us to 53 bits of precision.

 The usual operators are available to use with numbers: